agr0303-sys/printx/README.md

 > Code can be shared upon request for academic/research evaluation.

 ---
+## ⚙️ Design Decisions
+- Used Google Drive for document storage to ensure ease of access for shop owners
+- Chose MongoDB for flexible schema and scalability
+- Designed modular backend for handling multiple concurrent users

+---
 ## 🚀 Future Scope
 - 🚚 Online delivery of printed documents
 - 🔔 Real-time notifications for order updates